ResilienceAnalytics/ResilienceAnalytics.github.io/RweSimulate.md

 ![simulateR](/images/simulateR.png)

-## The Analogy of Understanding: Grasping the Intangible
+## The Analogy in Understanding: Grasping the Intangible

 To grasp abstract concepts, humans have always relied on tangible objects.
 This method of analogy has traversed history and plays a crucial role in our ability to quickly understand complex subjects.
 For example, a tape measure helps us grasp the concept of length, a weight disc that of mass, and various forms of currency (coins, bills, checks, credit cards) represent economic value (Money).
 These tools are vectors-supports, allowing us to materialize and manipulate concepts that would otherwise remain intangible.